 \section{Numerical tools}

-In typical scenarios it results very difficult to compute the posterior distribution analytically.
-For these cases the numerical tools available play an important role during the parameter estimation task.
-There exist several options to carry out this work, nevertheless in this section we focus only on the Markov Chain Monte Carlo (MCMC) with the Metropolis Hastings algorithm (MHA).
-Additionally, in this section we present some useful details we take into account to make more efficient our computation.
+In typical scenarios, it is very difficult to compute the posterior distribution analytically.
+For these cases, the numerical tools play an important role during the parameter estimation task.
+There exist several options to carry out this work; nevertheless, in this section, we focus on the Markov Chain Monte Carlo (\textbf{{MCMC}}) with the Metropolis Hastings algorithm (MHA).
+Additionally, we present some useful details we take into account to make our computation more efficient .